Perchta: Modern celebrations

-In the Pongau region of Austria large processions of Schönperchten ("beautiful Perchten") and Schiachperchten ("ugly Perchten") are held every winter.
-Beautiful masks are said to encouraging financial windfalls, and the ugly masks are worn to drive away evil spirits.
+In the Pongau region of Austria large processions of Schönperchten ("beautiful Perchten") and Schiachperchten ("ugly Perchten") are held every winter, during the Twelve Nights and festivals to "bring luck and wealth to the people".
+The masks (of the "ugly" Schiachperchten) have fangs, tusks and horse tails to impale or punish damned souls, or alternatively, "the beautiful masks encouraging financial windfalls, and the ugly masks worn to drive away evil spirits".

+The horse tail (Rossschwanz) and birch switch is nowadays part of the standard equipment.
+(Note: Though it is understood here that Perchtenlauf mummers intermingle as Krampus participants.
+Krampus uses horse tail, cow tail, or willow switch to strike according to the latter source, so the distinction is slight.)
+Actually, cow tail is mentioned as the Perchtenlauf equipment in the past (c.
+1900) during the period when the ugly („schieche") Perchten remained banned since 1848, a pair of jesters, one armed with a cow's tail filled with sand, the other with a canvas sleeve filled with tow, with which they would smite ladies and girls.

-Other regional variations include the Tresterer in the Austrian Pinzgau region, the stilt dancers in the town of Unken, the Schnabelpercht or Schnabelperchten ("trunked Percht") in the Unterinntal region and the Glöcklerlaufen ("bell-running") in the Salzkammergut.
+Other regional variations include the Tresterer in the Austrian Pinzgau district, the stilt dancers in the town of Unken, the Schnabelpercht or Schnabelperchten ("trunked Percht") in the Unterinntal region and the Glöcklerlaufen ("bell-running") in the Salzkammergut.
 A number of large ski-resorts have turned the tradition into a tourist attraction drawing large crowds every winter.

+Similar beings

+There are other wandering female beings in the folklore of German-speaking parts of the world, namely,Stempa, Stampa, Gstampa, Posterli, Strägele/Sträggele, Frau Faste, the Fronfastenwivele (neuter gender, i.e., diminutive), the Quatemberca, Italian Befana.